-Individual businesses: Within each SSU2. enumerators identified businesses to contact by using the random walk method.
-That is, after beginning at a random spot within a demarcated geographic area selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every "Xth" business, where "X" was a randomly selected number provided on their interview sheets.
+Individual Businesses: Within each city and rural area, enumerators identified businesses to contact by using the random walk method.
+That is, after beginning at a random spot within a demarcated geographic area selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every 'Xth' business, where 'X' was a randomly selected number provided on their interview sheets.
 First, they walked on the right-hand side of the street and turned right until they had walked around the entire perimeter, then they repeated the same process on the left side of the street.
 For the purposes of this survey, Ipsos enumerators only made contact with businesses with a storefront, booth or signage.

 Once a business was identified, enumerators proceeded to gain consent for the interview.
 If the respondent agreed, the enumerator administered the screening questions and, if qualified, conducted the survey.
 If a business was not available, or the respondent requested that the interview be rescheduled, enumerators made three attempts to reach the business.
-If the enumerator was unable to reach the business after these three attempts. then that business was marked as a refusal.
+If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal (figure below).
 Survey participation was completely optional, dependent on explicit respondent consent, and non-compensated.
 Enumerators administered the screening and survey using pre-programmed tablets for data entry, ensuring consistency in the questionnaire administration.